TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrSearch.rst

 Comma-separated list of additional argument names, that should be added to the persistent arguments that are kept for sub request, like the facet and sorting urls.
 Hard coded argument names are q, filter and sort.

-Till solr version 6.5.x all parameters of the plugin namespace was added to the url again.
+Till Solr version 6.5.x all parameters of the plugin namespace was added to the url again.
 With this setting you could enable this behavior again, but only with a whitelist of argument names.

 query
 -----